open-pioneer/trails-core-packages/src/packages/notifier/README.md

 ### Displaying notifications in an application

-The `<Notifier />` must be used in your app's UI , otherwise notifications from application components will not be shown.
+The `<Notifier />` must be used in your app's UI , otherwise notifications from application components are not shown.
 It should be present exactly once.

 ```jsx
 import { Notifier } from "@open-pioneer/notifier";